Gueztt/Wifi-Hotspot-App/README.md

 This is the public repository of Wifi Hotspot App on Microsoft Store.
 You can discuss, request feature or inform issues in the app.

 ### About App
-This is a modern Minimalistic App to create and manage Wi-Fi Hotspot with/without having Internet.
+This is a modern Minimalistic App to create and manage Wi-Fi Hotspot with/without having Internet for Microsoft Windows.

 ### Features:
 - Enable and Disable Internet while hotspot is ON.